Planning a vacation to LA? Our insiders put together a list of top Los Angeles museums that you should consider adding to your itinerary.

 Travel back to the last Ice Age when mammoths and saber-tooth cats roamed through Los Angeles at one of the world’s most famous fossil museums.

-The Page Museum is celebrated for having the largest and most diverse collection of extinct Ice Age animals and plants in the world.
+The La Brea Tar Pits and Museum is celebrated for having the largest and most diverse collection of extinct Ice Age animals and plants in the world.

 A unique aspect of this museum is that visitors can get up close to the action by watching scientists at work in the excavation pits of the Page Museum Laboratory and see bones being cleaned and repaired.